WICG/PEPC/explainer.md

 the side-effect that user agents need to be quite defensive to shield users from unwanted permission prompts:

-1. Many user agents implement a “permanent deny” policy, and other user agents offer it as an option in the permission prompt.
+1. Many user agents implement a "permanent deny" policy, and other user agents offer it as an option in the permission prompt.
 This means that a site will not be able to ask for permission again after the user has blocked it.
     Sometimes this is for some fixed (or increasing) duration, not strictly